 Carburn Park is located in the S.E. quadrant of Calgary, along the Bow River.
 It also has two man-made ponds, beautiful trees and really nice pathways all along the river.
 It is quaint and perfect for a short and sweet family photo session.

 Calgary is such a big beautiful city and offers a huge range of locations for family photography and wedding photography.
-Although I have had the chance to explore so many great areas, I feel like I have only skimmed the surface.

 Visit the rest of my website to find out more about my lifestyle family photography, wedding photography and branding photography options, and get in touch to start planning your ideal photo session!